DeXter-rno076/breedingparents-specialpage/docs/doc.md

 # intro
+This documentation is primarily intended to explain how this special page works and make it far easier for you to change this software.
+It's not meant as usage/setup documentation.
+At some points this maybe went a bit too much from pure explanation to telling the short story how the approach came into being, but the development of an approach increases naturally in complexity and stories in general are easier to read and memorize, so hopefully it's all right.

 The BreedingChains specialpage has the goal to display the possible breeding chains for a Pokémon to get a certain move in the most practical way.
 This also means that the built breeding trees are explicitly *NOT* complete.
 Often you can have massive chains of breeding, sometimes even infinitely long ones when you manage to build closed loops.
 For smaller grafics and faster computing this specialpage uses some rules to ignore unnecessarily long breeding paths.

 # context